MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot/README.md

 ## Use our Python Package

 - You can use our python package by following the installation instructions on [MOT-Bot-Game Package](https://test.pypi.org/project/MOT-Bot-Games/)
-- After installing the package you can use the following commands to get startet with the individual games:
+- After installing the package you can use the following commands to get started with the individual games:

 ```python
 import moviegame
 import numbergame